-Doctors, midwives, and nurses cannot provide continuous labor support for the mother.
+Doctors, midwives, and nurses cannot provide continuous labor support for the laboring person.
 In a hospital or birthing center, these caregivers have many patients for whom they must provide care.
-Therefore, their care of the laboring woman is intermittent.
+Therefore, their care of the laboring person is intermittent.

 Nurses have a wide array of responsibilities to perform for several patients.
-She will not be available to provide continual support for each individual laboring woman.
-She must move from room to room performing her tasks.
+They will not be available to provide continual support for each individual laboring person.
+They must move from room to room performing their tasks.

-A doula provides undivided continuous labor support for the mother and her partner.
-She does not replace her husband/partner, but compliments him.
-She provides physical support such as offering drinks, a back rub, counter pressure, use of the rebozo and birth ball, massage, reassurance, and a break for the husband/partner if he requires.
+A doula provides undivided continuous labor support for the laboring person and their partner.
+The doula does not replace her partner, but compliments them.
+She provides physical support such as offering drinks, a back rub, counter pressure, use of the rebozo and birth ball, massage, reassurance, and a break for the partner if they require it.
 She offers educational information and answers questions.
 She facilitates communication with the hospital staff providing the necessary information that families need to make informed choices.
-Doulas mother the mother to ensure a positive birth experience that will last a life time.
-Birth doulas provide the comfort a laboring woman requires 100% of the time.
+Doulas support the newly birthed parent to ensure a positive birth experience that will last a life time.
+Birth doulas provide the comfort a laboring person requires 100% of the time.